merenlab/anvio.org/install/index.md

 ## Docker container

-You could run anvi'o without a conventional installation using `docker`:
+You could run anvi'o without a conventional installation using [Docker](https://www.docker.com/):

 <details markdown="1"><summary>Show/hide A docker solution for those who are in a hurry</summary>